-[An act is done "corruptly" if the defendant acted knowingly and dishonestly, with the specific intent to subvert or undermine the due administration of justice.]
+[An act is done "corruptly" if the defendant acted knowingly and dishonestly with the specific intent to subvert or undermine the due administration of justice.]

-The term "intimidation" means the use of any words or actions intended or designed to make another person timid or fearful or make that person refrain from doing something the person would otherwise do, or do something that person would otherwise not do.
+The term "intimidation" means the use of any words or actions intended or designed to make another person timid or fearful, make that person refrain from doing something he [she] would otherwise do, or make that person do something that he [she] would otherwise not do.

-To "act with intent to influence the testimony of a witness" means to act for the purpose of getting the witness to change, color, or shade his or her testimony in some way, but it is not necessary for the government to prove that the witness's testimony was, in fact, changed in any way.
+To "act with intent to influence the testimony of a witness" means to act for the purpose of getting the witness to change, color, or shade his [her] testimony in some way.
+However, the government is not required to prove the witness's testimony was, in fact, changed in any way.